ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 Enables or disables:

 1. Rewriting of queries with multiple [JOIN clauses](../../query_language/select.md#select-join) from the short syntax to the clear syntax.
+If the setting value is 0, ClickHouse doesn't process queries with the short syntax, and throws an exception.
 2. Converting of `CROSS JOIN` into `INNER JOIN` if conditions of join allow it.

 Possible values: